-It is with great pleasure that I present the Denali Commission Office of Inspector General's (OIG) Semiannual Report to Congress for the period of October 1, 2023, through March 31, 2024.
+I am pleased to present this Semiannual Report to Congress for the period of October 1, 2024, through March 31, 2025, covering the past six months of work for the Denali Commission Office of Inspector General (OIG).
 This report describes the work of the OIG during the reporting period and reflects our responsibility to report independently to Congress and the Denali Commission (the Commission).
 The work that is described illustrates the OIG's efforts to promote the efficiency and effectiveness of the Commission and demonstrates the impact that the OIG's work has had on the Commission's programs and operations.

 During this reporting period, the Commission, like several other federal agencies, continued its work in issuing Funding Opportunity Announcements (FOA) for both regular program funds and funds made available under the Infrastructure Investment and Jobs Act (IIJA), reviewing grant applications, and overseeing grant awards.
 In a time of continued supply chain and labor force challenges, the Commission continues to invest in projects designed to address critical infrastructure needs while enhancing the quality of life in Alaska's communities, especially in those who have historically been the most economically distressed.
-During this reporting period the Commission underwent transition in leadership as the Federal Co-Chair, Garrett Boyle departed and Director of Programs, Jocelyn Fenton, began serving as Interim Federal Co-Chair.
+During this reporting period the Commission welcomed a new Federal Co-Chair, Julie Kitka, who has served for many years as a commissioner as President of the Alaskan Federation of Natives.

-During this period, we issued, utilizing the contractual services of SB & Company, LLC (SBC), audit reports and an evaluation on the Commission's compliance with various financial monitoring and reporting obligations, and the Federal Information Systems Modernization Act of 2014.
-The work conducted by the OIG during this semi-annual period focused upon ensuring that no operational or internal control issues exist that would impede the Commission in the delivery of its mission.
-This work included the audit of the Commission's financial statements for fiscal years ending September 30, 2023, and 2022.
+During this period, utilizing the contractual services of SB & Company, LLC (SBC), we issued two reports and a memorandum setting forth the top management and performance challenges facing the Commission in fiscal year 2025.
+The work conducted by the OIG during this semi-annual period focused upon ensuring that no operational or internal control or cybersecurity issues existed that would impede the Commission in the delivery of its mission.
+This work included the audit of the Commission's financial statements for fiscal years ending September 30, 2024, and 2023, and an evaluation of the Commission's compliance with the Federal Information Security Modernization Act (FISMA) and related information security policies, procedures, standards and guidelines for fiscal year 2024.

-Fostering trust and confidence in the operations of the Commission strengthens the Commission's ability to enter partnership opportunities with federal, state, and local governments and corporations, non-profit organizations, and the Alaskan Federation of Natives and the 229 federally recognized tribes, 141 village corporations, 12 regional corporations, and 12 regional nonprofit and tribal consortiums that contract and compact to run federal and state programs that it represents.
-By providing oversight to and transparency of Commission activities, the OIG supports this mission.
-I appreciate the significant support that I continue to receive from the Commissioners and staff, as well as Congress.
-I look forward to continuing to work closely with all the Commission's stakeholders to accomplish this mission.
+Fostering trust and confidence in the operations of the Commission strengthens the Commission's ability to enter partnership opportunities with federal, state, and local governments and corporations, non-profit organizations, and the Alaskan Federation of Natives and the 227 federally recognized tribes, 141 village corporations, 12 regional corporations, and 12 regional nonprofit and tribal consortiums that contract and compact to run federal and state programs that it represents.
+As the Commission seeks to realize efficiencies through reduced staffing levels and tools like compacting and focusing on grants that support the goals and objectives of the administration, the need for robust oversight increases even more.